-To investigate how well our procedures perform relative to the first-stage and full-data BH methods under independence, we (i) generated two independent sets of m uncorrelated random variables $Z_i \sim N(\mu_i, 1)$, $i = 1, \ldots, m$, one for Stage 1 and the other for Stage 2, having set $m\pi_0$ of these μ_i 's at zero and the rest at 2; (ii) tested $H_i : \mu_i = 0$ against $K_i : \mu_i > 0$, simultaneously for $i = 1, \ldots, m$, by applying each of the following procedures at $\alpha = 0.05$ to the generated data: The (alternative versions of) BH-TSADC and Plug-In BH-TSADC procedures with both Fisher's and Simes' combination functions, the first-stage BH method, and the BH method based on combining the data from two stages (which we call the full-data BH method); and (iii) noted the false discovery proportion and the proportion of false nulls that are rejected.
-We repeated steps (i)-(iii) 1000 times and averaged out the above proportions over these 1000 runs to obtain the final simulated values of FDR and average power (the expected proportion of false nulls that are rejected) for each of these procedures.
+To investigate how well our procedures perform relative to the first-stage and full-data BH methods under independence, we (1) generated two independent sets of m uncorrelated random variables $Z_i \sim N(\mu_i, 1)$, i = 1, ..., m, one for Stage 1 and the other for Stage 2, having set $m\pi_0$ of these μ_i 's at zero and the rest at 2; (2) tested $H_i : \mu_i = 0$ against $K_i : \mu_i > 0$, simultaneously for i = 1, ..., m, by applying each of the following procedures at $\alpha = 0.05$ to the generated data: The (alternative versions of) BH-TSADC and Plug-In BH-TSADC procedures, each with Fisher's and Simes' combination functions, the first-stage BH method, and the BH method based on combining the data from two stages (which we call the full-data BH method); and (3) noted the false discovery proportion and the proportion of false nulls that are rejected.
+We repeated Steps $1-3\ 1000$ times and averaged out the above proportions over these 1000 runs to obtain the final simulated values of FDR and average power (the expected proportion of false nulls that are rejected) for each of these procedures.